CPU Tweaks

 Limiting CPU usage for a particular application

-2. It's possible to limit the CPU usage for a particular application, by means of taskset or cpulimit.
-Below, I'll describe both methods.
+2. It's possible to limit the CPU usage for a particular application, by means of taskset, cpulimit or systemd-run.
+Below, I'll describe all three methods.

 2.1.
 The terminal application taskset should be installed by default.
 It can be used when your CPU has more than one core, which is customary in modern computers.